PART 2A OF FORM ADV: FIRM BROCHURE

 Code of Ethics

 Evercore Wealth permits its employees to engage, on a limited basis, in personal securities transactions.
 To avoid potential conflicts of interest involving personal trades, Evercore Wealth has adopted a Code of Ethics (“Code”), which includes formal policies and procedures to address insider trading, information barriers, handling the receipt of material non-public information, and personal security transactions.
-Evercore Wealth’s Code requires, among other things, that its employees place client interests ahead of Evercore Wealth’s, engage in personal investing that is in full compliance with the Code, avoid taking advantage of their position, and maintain full compliance with applicable federal securities laws.
+Evercore Wealth’s Code requires, among other things, that its employees place client interests ahead of Evercore Wealth’s or their own, engage in personal investing that is in full compliance with the Code, avoid taking advantage of their position, and maintain full compliance with applicable federal securities laws.

 The Code also requires employees to pre-clear certain personal securities transactions, report personal securities transactions on at least a quarterly basis, and provide the Firm with a detailed summary of holdings (both initially upon commencement of employment and annually thereafter) over which the employee has a direct or indirect beneficial interest.